 Less than 10 miles from the well-groomed campus green at St. Edward’s sits Wild Basin Creative Research Center.

-Wild Basin serves as an extension of main campus and includes 227 acres of Central Texas Hill Country habitat.
+Wild Basin includes 227 acres of Central Texas Hill Country habitat.
 In addition to serving the university community, the center is open to the public for trail hiking and educational events.

 The center hosts student researchers, classes, K-12 groups and a public welcome center.
 Although undergraduate research historically evokes the sciences, Wild Basin encourages research in all disciplines, as well as interdisciplinary and cross-curriculum projects.
 Students from all programs utilize the center to study art, science, policy and local government, education, business, and other disciplines.